Leadership Stream Chair: Alpa Patel

 Founder of parenting platform MusicFootballFatherhood

-Empowering fathers: strategies for engaging dads and fostering lasting connections with their Children
+Empowering fathers: strategies for engaging dads and fostering lasting connections with their children

 Elliott Rae is the founder of the parenting platform MusicFootballFatherhood, called the ‘Mumsnet for Dads’ by the BBC.
 He is the curator of the bestselling book, DAD, presenter of BBC One documentary ‘Becoming Dad’, co-founder of the Working Dads Employer Awards and creator of the Parenting Out Loud campaign which encourages and working dads to be equal and active parents.
+Elliott is the ex-Head of DEI Delivery at HM Treasury and one of the UK’s most prominent speakers on fatherhood, mental health and masculinity.
+His work on gender equality has been recognised by the United Nations and he was awarded the #HeForShe award by UN Women UK.

 Professor Sally Pearse